 To find out more, download the white paper.

 Don Spoerke is the Director of Product Evangelism at GT Software.
-He is a 25-year veteran in the enterprise modernization space and has collaborated with an impressive list of FORTUNE companies to intelligently integrate legacy mainframe assets to scale for new business application initiatives.
+He is a 25-year veteran in the enterprise modernization space.
+Don collaborates with an impressive list of FORTUNE companies to intelligently integrate legacy mainframe assets for new business application initiatives.